Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

 \end{enumerate} \end{assumption}

 \paragraph{A time dependent coordinate transform}

-Analogous to the introductory example of \cref{eg:nfect}, we relate the generic \ode\ system~\cref{eqs:stsesde} in~$\uv=(\xv,\yv,\zv)$ to a conjugate system in new coordinates $\Uv=(\Xv,\Yv,\Zv)$ by a time dependent, near identity, coordinate transform
+Analogous to the introductory example of \cref{sec:stseeg}, we relate the generic \ode\ system~\cref{eqs:stsesde} in~$\uv=(\xv,\yv,\zv)$ to a conjugate system in new coordinates $\Uv=(\Xv,\Yv,\Zv)$ by a time dependent, near identity, coordinate transform

-Such a time dependent coordinate transform is to be chosen such that the system~\cref{eqs:stsesde} is closely approximated by the `simpler' conjugate system.
-The variables \((\Xv,\Yv,\Zv)\) are sometimes called intrinsic coordinates \cite[(26), e.g.]{Brunton2016}.
-We specifically seek to construct coordinate transforms that simplify the \ode{}s in a practically useful sense.
-In this section the meaning of `closely approximates' is in a conventional asymptotic sense. \cref{sec:nfeep} gives the first results to quantify bounds on the approximations.
+Such a time dependent coordinate transform is to be chosen such that the system~\cref{eqs:stsesde} is closely approximated by the `simpler' conjugate system. \begin{full} The variables \((\Xv,\Yv,\Zv)\) are sometimes called intrinsic coordinates \cite[(26), e.g.]{Brunton2016}. \end{full} We specifically seek to construct coordinate transforms that simplify the \ode{}s in the sense of nonlinearly separating the dynamics of the centre, stable, and unstable variables.
+In this section the meaning of `closely approximates' is in a precisely defined asymptotic sense.